 Landscaping of RiverPark's frontage with the Ventura freeway at Planning Districts D, B and E shall be provided in a landscaped buffer zone.
 Landscaping in this area shall meet the requirements at two distinct scales: the scale of the freeway, and that of slower moving vehicles and pedestrians within RiverPark.

-Landscaping perceptible from the Ventura freeway will consist of a single row of 30-foot tall Mexican Fan Palms (at 30 feet O.C.) along the freeway frontage.
+Landscaping perceptible from the Ventura freeway will consist of a single row of 30-foot tall Mexi-can Fan Palms (at 30 feet O.C.) along the freeway frontage.
 These palms will clearly differentiate and identify RiverPark not only from the freeway but from the southern approach from Oxnard.
 For slower-moving vehicles and pedestrians, the zone will also be planted with an appropriate mix of native and indigenous grasses, perennials, shrubs, and trees.
 See Exhibit 5.AA for a typical cross-section.
+Properties developed with a Freeway Adjacent Digital Display Billboard in Planning Districts D, B and E shall be exempt from the requirements of this subsection.